raflidev/raflidev/README.md

 ![Profile views](https://gpvc.arturio.dev/raflidev)

 Hello, I am Rafli Ramadhan, creating a microblog on my Instagram [@raflidev](https://instagram.com/raflidev).
 Microblog with web tutorial content.
-And I like to write tutorials on [Medium](http://medium.com/@raflidev).
+And I like to write tutorial text based on [Medium](http://medium.com/@raflidev).
 I also have podcast on [Kotak IT](https://kotakitpodcast.xyz/) I talk about nerd things and technology news in bahasa.

 If I have free time, I am always learning to complete my path to being a Fullstack Web Developer.
 I rarely make a video tutorial on [SekolahDigital](https://www.youtube.com/channel/UCgt-sNzkXmyuRtoitRUo60g)